Assigning Bathymetry

 Scales (in multiples of DEM side length) over which to smooth.
 The sequence [1,2,3,4] is an example, where the smoothing is gradually introduced at 10m, 20m, 30m and 40m for a 10m DEM.

-number of pseudo time steps to resolve integration.
-Default of 160 is recommended.
+Number of pseudo time steps to resolve integration.
+Default is 40.

 Pseudo time representing final time step.
-2.0 is the default.
+Default is 4.0.

 Intermediate interval at which integration will be segmented and smoothed DEMs will be dumped.
-So if –max_time is 2.0 and –report_interval is 0.1 you will get 20 intermediate reports.
+For example, if –max_time is 2.0 and –report_interval is 0.1, you will get 20 intermediate reports.

 view